Aggregate costs can ruin a good plan; accordingly, you should spend time familiarising yourself with the costs related to buying property in Portugal.

 The calculation is levied on the greater of the two values: the patrimonial tax value of the property or the value declared in the deed of purchase and sale.
 For instance, a property in mainland Portugal to be used as the owner’s permanent residence, for the price of €200.000 euros is assessed at €4,912.78.
 It is important to note that this tax needs to be paid before the deed of purchase and sale is signed.

 STAMP DUTY – This is levied at a flat rate of 0.8% of the selling price of the property.

 IMI - Annual property tax, calculated based on the rateable value of the property, set by the revenue, to which a rate is applied.
 Please note the possibility of exemption from IMI, which applies to properties for personal and permanent habitation.

-REGISTRATION COSTS – You can choose a notary or a lawyer to legally sign and register the deed (Escritura) of the purchase of the house.
+REGISTRATION COSTS – You can choose a lawyer to legally sign and register the deed (Escritura) of the purchase of the house.
 There is a cost involved to set up and registration of the final deed which varies between €400 to €800.

-Being assisted by a local, expert lawyer in English is a certain way to ensure a better landing for your conveyance plans in Portugal.
-Get in touch and make your way easier.
+Being assisted by a local, expert lawyer in English is a good way to ensure a better landing for your conveyance plans in Portugal.
+Get in touch and make life easier.